gnoem/garden/README.md

 - [x] link themes to url paths??
 - [ ] add resize listener to canvas and see if that fixes mobile safari screen size thing or figure out what was causing that
 - [x] scene component should just go in Main instead of having to be loaded in from theme file
-- [ ] add orbit controls to baby bottle?
 - [x] fix touch screen sticky hover
 - [x] prevent disembodied head from looking at nav button click
 - [x] fix filter hue on buttons
-- [ ] maybe model components should be included inside theme folders
+- [x] maybe model components should be included inside theme folders
+- [ ] create a better wrapper for model components, possibly by redoing/expanding useAddObject